 There always seems to be a rush of products released in the months before the holidays.
 Cookbooks are no different.
 In what seems like a slowly sinking market for print books, cookbooks remain one of printings strongholds.
 According to the NPD Research, Inc., the rise in cookbook sales coincides with more people taking up cooking at home.

 Now more than ever, cookbooks have gone beyond recipes, embracing entire cultures, lifestyles and narratives that make each book a lot more than just a collection of recipes.
-And you can bet that most cookbooks these are laden with glossy, high resolution photos of dishes pre- and post-cooking.
-We have come a long way since the black and white sketches that appeared in seminal cookbooks like The Joy of Cooking, In many cases, cookbooks are as fun to look at as they are to read, and are left to simmer on coffee tables as often as they are taken into the kitchen.
+And you can bet that most modern cookbooks are laden with glossy, high resolution photos of dishes pre- and post-cooking.
+We have come a long way since the black and white sketches that appeared in seminal cookbooks like The Joy of Cooking.
+In many cases, cookbooks are as fun to look at as they are to read, and are left to simmer on coffee tables as often as they are taken into the kitchen.

 Of course, any cookbook worth its salt has to provide delicious recipes to truly be a hit.
 The following list has all those features in abundance.
 Best of all, they provide a snapshot of both the old and new of American cuisine.
 These cookbooks reflect the diversifying palate of America, looking back on tradition as much as they are embracing new ones.